 For example, Ziwi Peak’s Air Dried Beef Formula is a grain-free dog food recipe and almost 100% meat.
 On a dry matter basis, it comes at 44% protein (high-protein) and 1% fiber.
 This seems okay on the surface.
 However, when you look at where that fiber is coming from in the ingredients list, it is from two sources – chicory root inulin (soluble fiber) and dried kelp (seaweed), a source of alginate fiber.

 Both inulin and alginates from kelp are types of soluble fiber.
 Ideally, insoluble and soluble fiber sources should be included in your dog’s diet.

 Insoluble fiber helps to normalize how quickly digested food moves through the digestive tract.
 It can help to speed things up or slow them down.
-They also make stools more bulky and a little more dry.
+They also make stools bulkier and a little drier.
 Your dog’s diet should contain both soluble and insoluble fiber sources.
 Check his diet for a combination of fiber sources, grain-free or not.
 This will likely give the best balance of insoluble and soluble fiber.

 If you see ingredients on the label from both sides of this chart, your dog’s fiber is well-covered:

 |Soluble Fiber Sources||Insoluble Fiber Sources|

 |Beet pulp||Whole Vegetables and Fruits or fruit skins|